mattbocosoft/presentation-cocoapods/README.md

 CocoaPods supports Git, SVN, and Mercurial source control however for the sake of this presentation, I will only be using Git.

 ##Consuming CocoaPods
-CocoaPods enables software developers to quickly and easily integrate 3rd-party libraries, called Pods.
+CocoaPods enables software developers to quickly and easily integrate 3rd-party libraries, called Pods for short.
+Follow these steps to get going with CocoaPods.

 1. [Installing CocoaPods](install-cocoapods.md)
 2. [Searching for pods](searching-for-cocoapods.md)
 3. [Integrating pods](integrating-pods.md)

 ##Producing CocoaPods
-Anyone can use CocoaPods to bundle and share their code with other developers.
+Anyone can use CocoaPods to bundle and share their code with other developers both publicly and privately.
+Follow these steps to create your own CocoaPod.

 1. [Creating a Cocoapod](creating-pods.md)
 2. [CocoaPod Distribution](distributing-pods.md)